Non-Equilibrium MAV-Capture-MAV via Time-Optimal Planning and Reinforcement Learning: Experiments

 \section{Experiments}

-We conducted comparative simulation experiments in Isaac Gym (Fig.~\ref{fig_sys}(b)) and a real-world experiment.
-In the simulation experiments, we considered two scenarios.
-In the first scenario, the target MAV is stationary.
-In the second scenario, the target MAV moves at a constant or time-varying speed.
-In the real-world experiment, the RL method is performed in capturing a static target.
+We conducted simulations in Isaac Gym (Fig.~\ref{fig_sys}(b)) and real-world experiments.
+Two simulation scenarios were considered: a stationary target and a target moving at constant or time-varying speeds.
+The real-world experiment tested RL-based capture of a static target.

+Key RL hyperparameters are listed in Table~\ref{tab:ppo_hyperparameters}.
+In real-world tests, the MAV state is provided by a Vicon motion capture system at 100 Hz.
+The trained policy runs onboard at 100 Hz, enabling fully autonomous flight without external computation.
+The trained neural network policy is executed onboard the MAV, where control inference is performed at 100~Hz.
+All computations for policy inference are carried out on the onboard computer, allowing the system to operate fully autonomously without reliance on external computation during flight.